CyrusYip/cyrusyip-blog/README.md

 ## Changes

 1. Posts after 2024-05-11 use a detailed date that contains time and timezone, such as `2024-05-12T00:22:18+08:00`.
 Posts before 2024-05-11 use a undetailed date, such as `'2023-12-20'`.
 If I change the undetailed dates into the detailed ones, lastmod will be changed, which is unwanted.
 Thus I keep them unchanged for now.

-## Contributing Guidelines

-First off, thank you for considering contributing to this project.
-Any help would be much appreciated.

-Please feel free to improve the quality of this content by submitting pull requests.
-A merged PR will make you appear in the contributor list.
-It will, however, be considered a donation of your work to this project.
-You are still bound by the conditions of the license, meaning that you are not considered an author or owner of the content once it has been merged in.

-You may also open issues for pointing out mistakes or suggesting ideas.